 Before You Start

 - This automation will only work for users who have e-commerce data in their account from Mailchimp for PrestaShop, Mailchimp for Magento v.
 1.1.5 or later, Mailchimp for WooCommerce 1.0.9 or later, Mailchimp for BigCommerce, or custom API 3.0 integrations.

 - If you use Mailchimp's API, check out our E-Commerce API Guide to learn how to trigger each order notification type.

 - You can only have one Order Notifications automation per connected store.
 If you manage multiple stores, you can create one order notifications automation for each.

 - To make sure your customers don't receive redundant emails, we recommend you disable order status emails created outside Mailchimp.
 However, BigCommerce users won't be able to turn off their integration's version of the Order Confirmation notification, and may want to disable the Order Confirmation in Mailchimp.

 - Order notifications are transactional emails that send to anyone who places an order in your connected store.
-Learn how transactional emails may affect your monthly bill.
+They count toward your monthly send limit.

 - When you create an Order Notifications automation, we automatically populate the from name and from email address with information from your connected store.
 You can change these settings at any time.